 You cannot overlook the need for orthodontic retainers once you complete the active or first stage of your orthodontic treatment.
 Braces and clear aligners will give you well-aligned teeth and the perfect smile you deserve, but orthodontic retainers will make these results last.

-Find a Credible Dentist Near Me
+Find a Credible Fullerton Dentist Near Me

 We invite you to contact our well-experienced and reputable dentists at Tayani Dental Group at 949-741-0795 if you or a loved one needs orthodontic services in Fullerton.
 We treat our clients as family and will be with you throughout your orthodontic treatment journey until you achieve the desired celebrity-like smile.